 - Terrapass is who we buy with.
 They have numerous projects they support.
 With Terrapass you buy subscriptions in increments of 1,000 lbs.
 Read below for help on how much a ton of CO2 is.

 - Carbonfund has a monthly donation option.
-On their FAQ page they describe where that money goes to.
+On their projects page they describe where that money goes to.

-- Native Energy has a monthly subscription plan, but it is limited to one project.
+- Native Energy has a monthly subscription plan, but it is limited to one project, and it changes at times.

 Just How Much Is a Ton of CO2?